 Try it now: Lengthen and compress your spine

-Come to a comfortable cross-legged seat on a cushion, block or chair.
-Lengthen your spine by allowing the crown of your head to float up.
-Inhale and allow your left arm to float up.
-Meanwhile engage your deep core muscles (transversus abdominis and pelvic floor) to pressurize your abdominal cavity.
-This lengthens the spine and flattens its natural S-curves.
-If you find this lengthening action difficult, you can aid it by pressing your right hand down into the floor or a block.
+Engage your deep core muscles (transversus abdominis and pelvic floor) to pressurize your abdominal cavity as you inhale.
+This lengthens the spine and reduces its natural S-curves.
+If you find this lengthening action difficult, you can aid it by pressing your hands down into the floor or into blocks.
 The feeling of your spine lengthening is that of the crown of your head floating up.

-As you exhale, lower your left hand to the opposite knee.
+On your next inhale allow your left arm to float up.
+As you exhale, bring your left hand to the opposite knee.
 Do this by spiraling from the left hip up towards the right shoulder blade.
-With each subsequent inhale, re-lengthen the spine, making sure to reduce the forward bending that tends to happen when we sit.
+With each subsequent inhale, reduce the twist slightly to help re-lengthen the spine, making sure to counter the forward bending that tends to happen when we sit.
 This is important to evenly distribute the compression to all parts of each disc.

 With each subsequent exhale, deepen the twist, gently and evenly increasing compression.
 As you alternately compress and decompress the spine, visualize waste products escaping from the discs during exhalation, and nutrients dispersing into the discs during inhalation.
 After 5-10 breaths, return to center on an inhale, and repeat on the other side.